 The fruit and red onion get a good splash of lime juice, olive oil, and a drizzle of honey.
 Sprinkle in fresh cilantro and mint, and chill for a bit.
 That's it!
 Super easy!
 It's great with chips, tacos, and as I mentioned above, anything coming off the grill.
 Enjoy!

-If you’re looking for more all-star, seasonal recipes that showcase summer’s bounty, check out our Grilled Peach & Burrata Basil Crostini, Roasted Strawberry Lemon Cream Trifles, No Churn Cherry Vanilla Ice Cream, Blistered Cherry Tomato & Grape Galette, and Fresh Fruit Meyer Lemon Flan.
+If you’re looking for more all-star, seasonal recipes that showcase summer's bounty, check out our Summer Crostini Five Ways, Roasted Strawberry Lemon Cream Trifles, No Churn Cherry Vanilla Ice Cream, Blistered Cherry Tomato & Grape Galette, and Glazed German Fresh Fruit Flan.
 Cheers!!

 Fresh Fruit Summer Salsa